JOURNALIST & NEWS ANCHOR

 In a career spanning more than 35 years, Mike Amor has covered some of the biggest news stories in the world, from being on the ground in New York during the September 11 terrorist attacks to rescuing Australian tourists trapped in New Orleans in the aftermath of Hurricane Katrina.

-Among his other major stories: the Paris terrorist attack; the Norway mass shooting; the Sandy Hook school massacre; the Colorado cinema shooting; the Libyan uprising; 2008 Gaza war; two Fijian Coups; the handover of Hong Kong to China and the deaths of Pope John Paul II and popstar Michael Jackson.
+Among Mike Amor’s other major stories: the Paris terrorist attack; the Norway mass shooting; the Sandy Hook school massacre; the Colorado cinema shooting; the Libyan uprising; 2008 Gaza war; two Fijian Coups; the handover of Hong Kong to China and the deaths of Pope John Paul II and popstar Michael Jackson.

 Mike Amor has also led Seven’s coverage of five U.S. presidential elections, including Barack Obama’s historic win; reported on five Olympic games, three Super Bowls, two soccer World Cups and four space shuttle launches.